decce6/NetworkBlocker/README.md

 #
 #You can add additional domains to the whitelist using the file in the config folder.
 useDefaultWhitelist = true
+#Specifies the method used to block network connection.
+Valid values:
+#REDIRECT: redirect addresses to 0.0.0.0
+#THROW: throw an exception
+blockMethod = "REDIRECT"
 ```

 You can add domains to the whitelist in `config/networkblocker/whitelist.txt`: